KZeni/Smart-Web-App-Banner/README.md

 Official Project URL: [http://kurtzenisek.com/p/smart-web-banner/](http://kurtzenisek.com/p/smart-web-banner/)

-Looking for the iOS 6 & 7 Smart Banner, but saddened by it only supporting apps on the App Store & not web apps?
+Looking for the iOS 6 & 7+ Smart Banner, but saddened by it only supporting apps on the App Store & not web apps?
 This little jQuery-powered script is here to help.
 Add this small script to your site & invite your visitors to save your site to their home screen alongside the rest of their apps!

-##Quick Preview##
+## Quick Preview

 Available at: [http://kurtzenisek.com/p/smart-web-banner/](http://kurtzenisek.com/p/smart-web-banner/)

-##Features##
+## Features

-- The iOS 6 & 7 Smart Banner look & feel, but made for web apps!
+- The iOS 6 & 7+ Smart Banner look & feel, but made for web apps!
-- Intelligently shows iOS 6/7 banner design depending on the what the visitor is using.
+- Intelligently shows iOS 6/7+ banner design depending on the what the visitor is using.
 - Slides the entire site down rather than obstructing the page from your visitors with a popup.
 - Add CSS & JavaScript, and call the script... that's it.
 Graphics utilize CSS 3 & use embedded icons at retina resolution (which is perfect for Mobile Safari) so there's no images to be concerned about.
 - Only shown when using Mobile Safari since that's the only browser with home screen integration.